wandersoncferreira/code-review/README.md

 - Fast track commands like "LGTM!
 Approved"
 - Review using single commits to focus on diff
 - Set labels on RET.
 See details [Multi value selection](./docs/multi-value-selection.md)
 - Set assignee.
-Use transient `a` option to `assign yourself` to the PR.
+Use transient `ay` option to `assign yourself` to the PR.

 Missing something?
 Please, [let us know](https://github.com/wandersoncferreira/code-review/issues/new).